iKeenRosal/eth/README.md

 <li>Clarify if "search" is mainly searching the Game's name or also the Publisher's name; adjust schema according to this.
 So far, I am searching for keywords on both Publisher and Name</li>
 <li>Allow an alternating color per row so that it's easier on the eyes</li>
 <li>Since the entries were lowered case into the database, consider UCWORDS() function to capitalize the first letter per string when displaying the Publisher and Name of the game</li>
-<li>Might consider converting the Table to DIVs for flexibility of how the result is shown</li>
+<li>Might consider converting the Table to DIVs for flexibility of how the result is shown.
+In the future if a games has in image, it can be displayed more pleasingly (and remember to CDN this image to lift off weights from the site)</li>
 <li>Search can work dynamically and simultaneously so that as adequate keywords are entered, the list gets populated simultaneously (but this might be too fancy for an ordinary game search)</li>
 </ul>
 <h2>Create/Edit Page</h2>